ItsAshutosh5/Hospital-Management-System/README.md

 -------------
 1. Clone the git repository into your system.

-2. Compile all Java files:
-   javac model/\*.java service/\*.java main/\*.java util/\*.java
+2. Compile all Java files while the path is set to project root folder in CMD: javac model/\*.java service/\*.java main/\*.java util/\*.java

 3. Run the application: